aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

   //...
   ```

-  2- Add *AmplifyService* provider in your Module definition:
+  2- Add *AmplifyService* in *providers* section of the Module definition:
   ```js
   @NgModule({
     imports: [